-Then the answer is No, snakes are not native to Hawaii just like in New Zealand.
+There are snakes in Hawaii, but snakes are not native to Hawaii just like in New Zealand.

 Why Aren’t Snakes Native To Hawaii?

 Hawaii’s geographical location on the planet does seem to have isolated the islands from the rest of the world – they are literally 3200 kilometres from the mainland of the United States.

 So it makes sense that snakes would have had no way of making it into the islands up until recent human history via boats and ships.